-The District has three kinds of funds:
+The District has two kinds of funds:

-• Governmental funds - Most of the District's basic services are included in governmental funds, which generally focus on (1) how cash and other financial assets can readily be converted to cash flow in and out and (2) the balances left at year-end that are available for spending.
+- Governmental funds Most of the District's basic services are included in governmental funds, which generally focus on (1) how cash and other financial assets can readily be converted to cash flow in and out and (2) the balances left at year-end that are available for spending.
 Consequently, the governmental funds statements provide a detailed short-term view that helps to determine whether there are more or fewer financial resources that can be spent in the near future to finance the District's programs.
-Because this information does not encompass the long-term focus of the district-wide statements, we provide additional information with the governmental funds statements to explain the relationship between them.
+Because this information does not encompass the long-term focus of the district-wide statements, we provide additional information with the governmental funds statements to explain the relationship between them. - Proprietary funds Services for which the District charges a fee are generally reported in proprietary funds.
+Proprietary funds are reported in the same way as the district-wide statements.